trampgeek/jobe/README.md

 work, as this will also just give you ASCII text.

-2. To take advantage of the UTF-8 capabilities in CodeRunner you will need to use Version 3.3 or later (still under development at the time of writing).
+2. To take advantage of the UTF-8 capabilities in CodeRunner you will need to use Version 3.3 or later.

 ## Testing the install